 Jane leads operations, collaboration and impact for the policy research unit, working across our sites and in partnership with our extensive network of stakeholders, across the health and social care policy and practice landscape.

-Jane is currently undertaking a CAPE Policy Fellowship at the Department of Health and Social Care, working within Science, Research and Evidence Directorate and supporting the Women’s Health Strategy implementation.
+Jane recently undertook a CAPE Policy Fellowship at the Department of Health and Social Care, working within Science, Research and Evidence Directorate and supporting the Women’s Health Strategy implementation.

 Jane has more than 25 years’ experience working across a number of organisations as a senior programme manager, strategic relations and impact lead in the fields of health ageing, policy research and social inclusion.